ttntm/ttntm/src/blog/21-migrating-to-11ty.md

 weight: -21
 type: blog
 date: 2021-03-29
-description: A short summary of this site's migration from Hugo to Eleventy
+description: A short summary of this site's migration from Hugo to Eleventy.
 tags:
     - Eleventy
     - Hugo